 In the decades since Hasselmann’s work, questions remained regarding what some characterized as inconsistencies in the global temperature data records used in these and other similar analyses; resolving these questions formed the basis for Berkeley Earth’s foundational in-depth study of the global temperature record, including but not limited to the effects of urban heat islands, station quality, and decadal variations.

-The results of this work formed the genesis for the Berkeley Earth Surface Temperature (BEST) data set, which we continue to update on a monthly basis.
-The full methodology behind Berkeley Earth’s temperature record can be found here.
+The results of this work formed the genesis for the Berkeley Earth Surface Temperature (BEST) data set, which we continue to update on a monthly basis to this day.
+The full methodology behind Berkeley Earth’s temperature record computation can be found here.

 3. Giorgio Parisi’s study of disorder in complex systems enabled the description of the myriad interactions that combine to create climate change.

-While Parisi’s work never directly touched on climate or weather systems, his work allowed for the interpretation of patterns in seemingly random complex phenomena, crucial for understanding the interaction of variables that combine to create climate change.
+While Parisi’s work never directly touched on climate or weather systems, his work allowed for the interpretation of discernible patterns found in otherwise seemingly random complex phenomena, crucial for understanding the interaction of the myriad complex variables that combine to create climate change.